p3l6/blog/about/hobbies-more.md

 ---
 title: Hobbies
+redirect_from: /hobbies-more/
 ---

-This is a continuation of my [hobbies page](/hobbies), including ones that aren't as interesting, or, that I'm not actively pursuing anymore.
+This is a continuation of my [hobbies page](/about/hobbies), including ones that aren't as interesting, or, that I'm not actively pursuing anymore.

 # Go